 One of the first signs of this physiological disorder is that the bottom of the fruits displays water-soaked, light-brown spots.

 The first step in treating blossom end rot is to remove the affected fruits.
-Pruning the plants will also help redirect water and calcium to developing fruits.
+Removing affected fruits allows the plant to focus its resources on healthy developing fruits.

 2. Water Plants Properly